Wong (Marvel Comics): Fictional character biography

-At one point Wong was turned into a vampire by Dracula; he was soon restored to humanity by Doctor Strange.
+At one point, Wong was turned into a vampire by Dracula; he was soon restored to humanity by Doctor Strange.
 Wong was later abducted by other-dimensional sorcerers to the realm that was still ruled by the Shadowqueen.
-Doctor Strange followed Wong there and rescued him from the Shadowqueen's dungeon.
+Strange followed Wong there and rescued him from the Shadowqueen's dungeon.
 Wong helped Strange battle the Shadowqueen, who finally perished.
 Wong was then attacked by a N'Garai demon.

-Wong and the empath, Topaz, were both abducted to another planet by the alien sorcerer, Urthona, when the latter used his magical powers to steal Doctor Strange's house and the mystical talismans and books it contained.
+Wong and the empath, Topaz, were both abducted to another planet by the alien sorcerer Urthona when the latter used his magical powers to steal Doctor Strange's house and the mystical talismans and books it contained.
 Urthona even viciously mutilated Wong's face while holding him prisoner.
 Strange defeated Urthona and rescued Wong and Topaz.
 Back on Earth, Topaz used her healing powers to restore Wong's face to normalcy.